0chain/zwalletcli/README.md

 ![List sharder nodes](docs/ls-sharders.png "List sharder nodes")

-List all sharders with below command.
+List all sharders with the below command.
 ```sh
 ./zwallet ls-sharders --all
 ```